dhixraj/gRodon-pipeline/README.md

+# GENERAL OVERVIEW OF PIPELINE
 This pipeline estimates maximal bacterial growth rates of ASVs from 16S rRNA amplicon data using gRodon by retrieving species-specific metagenomes from GTDB.

-# GENERAL OVERVIEW OF PIPELINE
+The whole process involves the following steps:
 1. Taxonomic Mapping (BLAST): ASV sequences are aligned against the GTDB Small Subunit (SSU) representative database to find the closest matching reference genome.
 2. Genome Retrieval: The full genome assemblies for the matched GTDB accessions are retrieved/filtered from the GTDB database.
 3. Functional Annotation (Prokka): Genomes undergo rapid annotation to identify coding sequences (CDS) and highly expressed genes (ribosomal proteins), which are required inputs for growth rate prediction.
 4. Growth Rate Prediction (gRodon): The gRodon package calculates the maximal growth rate through codon usage bias.

 # Prelimemary Checklist - Before you begin
-## There are a few essentials you need before you can run this pipeline:
+### There are a few essentials you need before you can run this pipeline:
 1. Ensure that you have processed your data through the dada2pipeline (https://github.com/ErnakovichLab/dada2_ernakovichlab).
-This will produce a repset.fasta file (in the 03 folder).
+This will produce a repset.fasta file (in the 03_tabletax folder).
 2. Ensure that you know your desired BLAST settings as this can vary per project.
 I will talk about this more during the BLAST step.
-3. Ensure that you know how Prokka works (https://github.com/tseemann/prokka).
+3. Familiarize yourself with how Prokka works (https://github.com/tseemann/prokka).
 4. And finally, familiarize yourself with how gRodon works (https://github.com/jlw-ecoevo/gRodon2).

 ### NOTE: There is a newer program developed by JL called Phydon.
 Look into it.